openintegrationhub/openintegrationhub.github.io/docs/3 - GettingStarted/GCPInstallationGuide.md

 ### Organisation of the services

-OIH Services are divided in core services and additional services.
+OIH Services are divided in core services and external services.
 Core services are in the [openintegrationhub mono repository]/https://github.com/openintegrationhub/openintegrationhub) in the services folder.

-All other services are in their seperate repository.
+All external services are in their separate repository.
 For example the [template repository](https://github.com/openintegrationhub/template-repository).

+For more information see: [Monorepo services and external services](https://openintegrationhub.github.io/docs/5%20-%20Services/ServiceTypes.html)

 ### Secret Creation

 For each core services listed in `./services` a secret file is needed.
-Each additional service has a own secret file in its repository.
+Each external service has a own secret file in its repository.

 Thus, the following steps need to be performed for every service:

 - Replace `metadata.name` with the current service name
 - `Data` must include all `secretKeyRef`s from the `./k8s/deployment.yaml` of each service.
 E.g. for a core service like the flow repository: [flow-repository deployment.yaml](https://github.com/openintegrationhub/openintegrationhub/blob/master/services/flow-repository/k8s/deployment.yaml#L20-L29)
-- For additional services the deployment file is in its repository, for example [here](https://github.com/openintegrationhub/template-repository/tree/main/k8s/deployment) for the [template repository](https://github.com/openintegrationhub/template-repository).
+- For External services the deployment file is in its repository, for example [here](https://github.com/openintegrationhub/template-repository/tree/main/k8s/deployment) for the [template repository](https://github.com/openintegrationhub/template-repository).
 - For each service that was listed at the [beginning](#service-account-creation) of this chapter make sure to add the persistent token as the value for the **iamtoken**.

 Example secret file for **flow-repository**: